-As the result of the audit we have a number of observations and recommendations for the Council relating to the capacity and resilience of the Council's finance team, as well as the processes in place to be prepared for an audit.
-Please refer to section 5 of this report for the detail observations and our recommendations for the Council.
+As the result of the audit, we have a number of observations and recommendations for the Council relating to the capacity and resilience of the Council's finance team, as well as the processes in place to support the audit.

+Please refer to section 5 of this report for the detailed observations and recommendations.